Mihir Desai

-Mihir Desai is a human rights lawyer in cases of mass murders & riots, fake encounter & custodial deaths by the police, police brutality, freedom of speech & journalists, political activists & prisoners of conscience, excesses by the state, mass disappearances & deaths and genocide probes.
+Mihir Desai is a human rights lawyer in cases of mass murders and riots, fake encounter and custodial deaths by the police, police brutality, freedom of speech and journalists, political activists and prisoners of conscience, excesses by the state, mass disappearances and deaths and genocide probes.
 A senior counsel, he has been practicing criminal matters in Bombay High Court, Mumbai and the Supreme Court of India.

 Family

 Mihir Desai is the son of Neera Desai, a leading advocate of Women's Rights in India, and Dr. A.R.
-Desai, one of India's pioneering Marxian sociologist.
+Desai, one of India's pioneering Marxian sociologists.